palaa159/Docs/Tutorials/16-MyoWare_Integration_Ganglion.md

 ### Materials Needed

 1. MyoWare board
-2. OpenBCI Ganglion board with headers soldered and power source
+2. OpenBCI Ganglion board, with power source
 4. Skintact sticky electrodes (for using the MyoWare board)
 5. Soldering iron and materials
 6. Two male-male jumper wires (like [these](https://www.adafruit.com/product/266)), and three male-female jumper wires (like [these](https://www.adafruit.com/product/826))

-Note: jumper wires aren't sold on the OpenBCI website, but Adafruit (linked above) has some great options!
+Note: jumper wires aren't sold on the OpenBCI website, but we used the ones from Adafruit (linked above) for this tutorial

 ### 1. Soldering the MyoWare Headers
 Solder 5 wires to the MyoWare board as shown below.
 Solder the male-male wires to the "+" and "-" connects, and the male-female wires to the R, E, and M connects.

 ![MyoWare Board post-soldering](../assets/images/myoware_post_solder.jpg)

 The wires attached to the "+" and "-" connects will be used to supply power to the board.
-They'll be attached to high voltage and ground outputs on the OpenBCI Cyton board.
+They'll be attached to high voltage and ground outputs on the OpenBCI Ganglion board.

-The wires attached to the R, E, and M connects will transmit electrical signals from MyoWare's three electrodes to the OpenBCI Cyton board.
+The wires attached to the R, E, and M connects will transmit electrical signals from MyoWare's three electrodes to the OpenBCI Ganglion board.
 R is the reference electrode, the one attached to the black wire.
 M is the middle electrode, and E is the end electrode.
 The E and M electrodes will measure activity across a muscle.

 ### 2. Preparing OpenBCI Ganglion Board